ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 <br>
 </br>

-      - KV Scheduler assumes value state set through previous transactions corresponds with the current SB state.
+      - KV Scheduler assumes the value state set through previous transactions corresponds with the current SB state.
 <br>
 </br>

       - If your `Retrieve()` callback always returns an empty value set, then the KV Scheduler re-creates each NB-defined value, with each resync.
-KV Scheduler believes the values are missing.
+The KV Scheduler believes the values are missing.
 <br>
 </br>